A Childhood Favorite: Boysenberry Cheesecake Pizza

-Like all of us, this dessert NEEDS chills time.
+Like all of us, this dessert NEEDS chill time.
 If you begin it in the morning and allow steps for cooling and set up time, I promise you will be rewarded with a boysenberry pizza you can pick up with your fingers and be absolutely delighted.

 If you begin it in the early afternoon and let it set at least 4 hours like I did in the above picture, you will have a little more runny jam filling, but will be delighted nonetheless.
 Both are delicious and I hope you get a chance to make it this summer!